 Quick Tip: If you are nervous to use a scent on your babies sensitive skin, but you love the smell, just rub a small amount on your hands and then rub your hands on baby’s clothing, and viola!
 A heavenly scented baby without the risk of a skin reaction.

 #5: Consider other irritants: diet, detergents, allergens

-Irritants can be a big factor for causing eczema flare-ups for a lot of kids and babies, and is definitely an aspect worth exploring, especially if allergies run in your family. .
-I personally, have not been able to pin point any one specific thing as an irritant for my kids unfortunately.
+Irritants can be a big factor in eczema flare-ups, especially if allergies run in your family.
+Although, I have not been able to pin point any one specific thing as an irritant for my kids unfortunately.